Starting Up Romania : Entrepreneurship Ecosystem Diagnostic

 This assessment first looks at the startup ecosystem’s role within a global city such as Tokyo.
 It provides an overview of Japan’s innovation ecosystem, including its opportunities and limitations.
 It also analyses the greater Tokyo area’s startup ecosystem, and the networks and institutions that underpin it.
 Finally, it identifies opportunities for growth, and lessons learnt from Tokyo’s startup ecosystem.

-Using Facebook location data from India, we investigate how non-pharmaceutical policy interventions intended to mitigate the spread of the COVID-19 pandemic impact human mobility.
-We find that following the implementation of mobility restriction measures, human movement decreased substantially.
+Using smartphone location data from Colombia, Mexico, and Indonesia, we investigate how non-pharmaceutical policy interventions intended to mitigate the spread of the COVID-19 pandemic impact human mobility.
+In all three countries, we find that following the implementation of mobility restriction measures, human movement decreased substantially.
 Importantly, we also uncover large and persistent differences in mobility reduction between wealth groups: on average, users in the top decile of wealth reduced their mobility up to twice as much as users in the bottom decile.
+For decision-makers seeking to efficiently allocate resources to response efforts, these findings highlight that smartphone location data can be leveraged to tailor policies to the needs of specific socioeconomic groups, especially the most vulnerable

 Andean Region Land Connectivity Analysis IDB 2019